EquilibriumTechx/qr-pay-gateway/README.txt

  - Requires PHP: 8.0
  - Requires WooCommerce at least: 8.4
  - Tested WooCommerce up to: 8.4.0
- - Stable Tag: 1.1.6
+ - Stable Tag: 1.1.7
  - License: GPLv3
  - License URI: http://www.gnu.org/licenses/gpl-3.0.html

 == Description ==
 QR Payments For Woocommerce Payment Gateway For Touch N Go, DuitNow, Grab, Shopee Pay, Boost.

+This plugin is compatible with WooCommerce HPOS

-Please do take note that this plugin is a manual upload, no api to payment gateway
+Please do take note that this plugin is a manual upload, no api to payment gateway, you are required to use your own QR code.

 = More Details =
 - For Support Kindly Email to support@equilibrium.my